milosolutions/mlog/README.md

 # Examples # {#examples}

-MiloLog comes with 3 example applications:
+MLog comes with 3 example applications:
-1. example-log - shows the simplest way to include and use MiloLog.
+1. example-log - shows the simplest way to include and use MLog.
 2. example-sentry-basic - shows the simplest way to include Sentry.
-3. example-sentry-full - shows all supported usages of Sentry in MiloLog.
+3. example-sentry-full - shows all supported usages of Sentry in MLog.

 # Sentry account # {#sentry-account}